mmshress/INLP-WS23/DOCUMENTATION.md

 <h3>Evaluation Method</h3>
 [Liu2023](#Liu2023) suggests that LLM-based evaluation methods have high correlation to human judgement than conventional reference based metrics such as BLEU and ROUGE, although pointing out that LLM-based evaluation can have slight bias towards LLM-generated text in giving higher ratings.

 We use LlamaIndex RagEvaluator pack which offers "LLM-Based" evaluation modules to measure the quality of results.
-This uses a “gold” LLM (e.g. GPT-4, in our case: Llama2-7b-chat-en) to decide whether the predicted answer is correct in a variety of ways.
+This uses a “gold” LLM (e.g. GPT-4, in our case: gpt-3.5-turbo) to decide whether the predicted answer is correct in a variety of ways.
+Since LLM-Based evaluation can be costly, we first make use of  <a href="#BERTScore"> BERTScore </a>, an automatic evaluation metric for text generation.
+Analogously to common metrics,BERTScore computes a similarity score for each token in the candidate sentence with each token in the reference sentence.
+However, instead of exact matches, compute token similarity using contextual embeddings.After comparing BERTScore, we choose top 3 configuration to evaluate using RagEvaluator.

-These evaluation modules are in the following forms:
+The LLM-based evaluation metrics are in the following forms:
 <ul>
     <li> Correctness: Whether the generated answer matches that of the reference answer (from dataset) given the query.
 This is done by giving a prompt to LLM to rate the correctness, by giving a score between 1 to 5, where 5 being the most correct.
 	<li> Semantic Similarity: Whether the predicted answer is semantically similar to the reference answer (from dataset).
 This is done using a embedding model which embed both predicted and reference answer and give a score based on normalised dot product between both embeddings